uadmin/uadmin-docs/_build/html/_sources/api/ab_test_functions.rst.txt

 ----------------
 `Back To Top`_

+.. code-block:: go

+    type FieldList int

 FieldList is a list of fields from schema for a registered model.

-Type:

-.. code-block:: go

-    int

 See `Part 3: A/B Test Function for Static`_ for the example.